 At every stage in their academic careers, Albertus students benefit from experienced guidance in planning a course of study.
-The Director of Academic Advisement and Student Success and the Director of the Honors Program advise entering first year students.
-Full-time faculty members advise students who have not yet declared a major in the sophomore year.
+The Director of Academic Advisement and Student Success, the Director of the Honors Program and the Director of the Academic Development Center advise entering first year students and undeclared transfer students.

-Students formally apply (declare a major) after they have earned thirty credits and before they register for more than forty-five credits.
-At this time, the Chair of the Department becomes the student's academic advisor and remains so until the student graduates.
+Students formally apply (declare a major) after they have earned at least twelve credits and before they register for more than forty-five credits.
+At this time, an advisor in the Department, often the Chairperson, becomes the student’s academic advisor and remains so until the student graduates.
+Students can access their academic advisor’s contact information through myAlbertus.

 Accelerated Degree Program